blog posts

 Replacing Virtual Consoles

-Search and activate smart menus
+Search and activate brilliant menus.

-To do this, you have to press the Alt key on the keyboard in the desired software and type the relevant phrase in the search box.
+To do this, press the Alt key on the keyboard in the desired software and type the relevant phrase in the search box.
 Finally, scroll up or down with the control keys, and after selecting the desired menu, press the Enter key to start the menu activation operation.
 (HUD feature first introduced on Ubuntu 04/12).

 Running the terminal quickly